This is Not the Movie Version

 2. 1000 tons of polluted Fukushima water dumped in sea, SBS Com AU News, Sep 17, 2013, Source AFP, http://www.sbs.com.au/news/article/2013/09/17/1000-tons-polluted-fukushima-water-dumped-sea.

-Posted by Bob Nichols on March 8, 2014, With 7241 Reads Filed under Of Interest.
+Posted by Bob Nichols on March 8, 2014, With 7249 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.